Not all exceptions to discharge in bankruptcy are found in the Bankruptcy Code.

 The thread that runs through these provisions is that incentives or education provided by the federal government to those who later default are governed by different rules.
 For any kinds of legal help related to finances, and debts, you can contact Marc Brown, P.A. located in Fort Lauderdale area

 Title 37 USC 303a(e)(4) provides that special pay, incentive pay, or educational benefits paid to a servicemember may not be discharged in bankruptcy within five years of the termination of service on which the debt is based.
+While filing for bankruptcy one can understand how a legal expert can help them.

 The particular repayment provisions must reference §303a for the discharge limitation to apply.